chessbot-js/chessbot/README.md

 [![Code Climate](https://codeclimate.com/github/recoders/chessbot/badges/gpa.svg)](https://codeclimate.com/github/recoders/chessbot)

 It's a bot for Chess.com.
-It realised as google chrome extension and can be used with any chrome-like browsers to win your motherfucking opponent.
+It realised as google chrome extension and can be used with any chrome-like browsers to win your opponent.

 Link to Chrome Store: